 • Update your internal invoicing system with any GST rule changes

-• Maintain documentation showing how you determined codes for items
+• Maintain documentation showing how you determined codes

 Conclusion